 Royal wedding: Channel the grace of Meghan Markle and the tradition of the British royal family with this romantic wedding theme.
 Myrtle flowers, London artwork, tiaras, and tea help make this look authentically chic.

 Desert chic: Achieve an earthy glam aesthetic by mixing elevated bohemian elements with desert plants.
-This wedding theme is perfect for western weddings in the heat.
+This is perfect for a summer wedding theme in the western heat.
 Send guests home with a succulent wedding favor to complete the theme.

 Botanical bliss: If you plan to play up florals on your wedding day, consider a botanical bliss wedding theme.
 This upscale garden party is luxe and sophisticated, and typically features metallic palettes and opulent floral displays.